Tempest99/EmbyComcastComcut/README.md

-sh /volume1/@appstore/comskip/bin/comcut '/volume1/media/RecordedTV/The Return of Sherlock Holmes (1984)/Season 3/The Return of Sherlock Holmes S03E01 The Empty House.ts'

-So with a lot of researching across everywhere I thought I'd post this up for any other Synology users that require live TV to have its commercials cut out and the final file transcoded.
+So with a lot of researching across everywhere I thought I'd post this up for any other Synology users that require live TV to have its commercials cut out and the final file transcoded to mkv.

+I make no promises that this will work for you, and you might need to edit certain files in case they do not match yur system.

 ### MySetup
 Synology DS1513+ DSM 6.2.4-25556 Update 3

+Emby Media Server

 Mac's, iOS and AppleTV

-All my Media is set at the route of my Synology in File Station media/TVShows media/TVRecordings media/Movies etc but the exact path to the media directory is /volume1/media/
+All my Media is set at the route of my Synology in File Station

+media/TVShows

+media/TVRecordings

+media/Movies etc

+but the exact path to the media directory is /volume1/media/

 If your not familer with Terminal/Commandline stuff this might not be that easy

-Before you start you need to install the comskip and FFmpeg packages from SynoCommunity and any packages that they might require
+Before you start you need to install the comskip and FFmpeg packages from SynoCommunity and any packages that they might require.

 https://synocommunity.com
 https://github.com/SynoCommunity/spksrc/wiki